 God’s Word is final

 Whether we want to accept it or not, God’s Word is final.
 It is that authority alone by which we will all be judged.
 By it we will be justified or condemned.
 But it is also the power of God for salvation (Rom 1:16), if we will receive it.

-God’s Word never changes and never contradicts its self.
-It is what makes it absolutely trustworthy.
-It is the light and yardstick for all moral beings.
+God’s Word never changes and never contradicts itself.
+That is what makes it absolutely trustworthy.
+It is the light and compass for all moral beings.
 For even though He gives grace to pardon upon true repentance, if we don’t receive and apply it with obedience, we can expect nothing but the fury of His wrath (Heb 10:26-27), which belongs to those who rebel against His righteousness and the benevolence of His righteous kingdom.